Green Bay Packers: What To Expect From Aaron Rodgers In 2018 [Opinion]

 During the 2017 season in the seven regular season games he played, Rodgers ended up completing 64.7 percent of his pass attempts for 1,675 yards, 16 touchdowns, and six interceptions.
 He also ran for 126 yards.

 At 34 years of age, Rodgers has faced rumors of him beginning to slow down the last few years.
-Green Bay’s offense hasn’t been as dynamic as it once was and it will look much different this year than it did last year.
-Quite a few moves were made this offseason and Rodgers is both excited and disappointed with them.
+Green Bay’s offense hasn’t been as dynamic as it once was, and it will look much different this year than it did last year.
+Quite a few moves were made this offseason, and Rodgers is both excited and disappointed with them.

 Jimmy Graham was the biggest addition for the Packers this offseason.
 Green Bay needed to find an athletic tight end for Rodgers and the two will strike fear in every opposing defensive coordinator that they play this year.
 In order to sign Graham, the Packers released longtime star wide receiver Jordy Nelson.